ni/custom-grpc-drivers/README.md

 ## Using the Custom gRPC Drivers

 1. Open the Block Diagram of your application (or) Create and save a new VI.
-2. Right-click on the Block Diagram and navigate to `Measurement I/O` → `Custom gRPC Driver Clients` to use the Custom gRPC Driver APIs.
+2. Right-click on the Block Diagram and navigate to `Measurement I/O` → `Custom gRPC Drivers` to use the Custom gRPC Driver APIs.
 ![Custom gRPC Driver Palette](Docs/Images/Custom%20gRPC%20Driver%20Palette.png)

 ---